SorinMac/Comp-432N-111/README.md

    i.e.

-   Command: java Compiler Hello World
+   Command: java Wheatley Hello World

    When this command is ran the Hello is args[0], and World is args[1].
 I can then use this fact to do as I please with the arguments from command line.